 International Baccalaureate (IB)

-- Park Center Senior High: An IB World School offers the remaining years of the IB Middle Years Programme (gr.
-9-10) and the full IB Diploma Programme (gr.
-11-12).
+Park Center Senior High: An IB World School offers the IB Middle Years Program in grades 9-10 and the full IB Diploma Program in grades 11-12.